51Degrees/documentation/src/concepts/configuration/builders/pipelinebuilder.md

 contained will still exist and will need to be disposed of at some point.

-An option is available in the **Pipeline builder** to automatically dispose of all the @pipeline's @flowelements during its own disposal.
+An option is available in the **Pipeline builder** to automatically dispose of all the @flowelements on the @pipeline during its own disposal.
 This option should not be used when a @pipeline contains @flowelements which are also present in another @pipeline, as they may still be required elsewhere.
 This should not usually be the case, but must be considered if building multiple @pipelines.